A Simple Blueprint to Eating Less Meat, Dairy and Processed Food + Vegan Tempeh Sloppy Joes

 - To serve, spread some lemon tahini dressing on a whole wheat or sprouted bun, add a generous amount of Sloppy Joe mixture and pile high with spinach and onions

-I hope you have a happy week.
+I hope that you have a happy week.
 May it be filled with easy transitions.